 Watch a lot of beekeeping videos on YouTube and you will see that not every beekeeper wears protective clothing.
 However, if a beekeeper is wearing a bee suit or jacket, the color is almost always white.

 Bee suits are white because honey bees are reputed to dislike dark colors as a defense mechanism against predators such as bears, raccoons, and skunks.
-Equally important, white absorbs less heat from the summer sun than darker colors, making whites suits more comfortable for the beekeeper than a darker suit.
+Equally important, white absorbs less heat from the summer sun than darker colors, making white suits more comfortable for the beekeeper than darker suits.

 Honey Bees Are Less Defensive With White Bee Suits